Check out my New York Times post: Ideas for English Language Learners | Celebrate the Holidays

 With New Year’s coming-up (at least in the calendar that many of us use), I thought a “The Best…” list would be in order (You might also be interested in The Best Ways To Help Make Your New Year’s Resolutions Succeed).

 This list, though, will highlight other New Year celebrations in addition to the one traditionally celebrated in the Gregorian calendar.

-These sites, and many others, can also be found on my website under Holidays.
 Please feel free to offer any suggestions you have.
 You might also be interested in The Best Resources For Chinese New Year .

 Here are my choices for The Best Sites For Learning About New Year Celebrations (and that are accessible to English Language Learners):

 How about learning the famous New Year’s song that everyone sings but most don’t know what it means?
 I’m talking, of course, about Auld Lang Syne.
 Students can listen, read the words, and repeat them at this ManyThings website for English Language Learners.

 New Year’s Celebrations From Around The World comes from “Topics” magazine, an online resource specifically for English Language Learners.

 EL Civics has a very accessible New Year’s Lesson.

 Fact Monster has good material at History Of The New Year.